Where Does the Name Singapore Originate?

 - Raffles Hotel is iconic (though queues for the bar can get very long and it was all being renovated when I was there) and Little India to the east.
 Bus or MRT both go here very easily.

-- Further out, to add on to the above if you want – the zoo- which is in nice tropical grounds and/or the Botanic Gardens.
+- Further out, to add on to the above if you want - the zoo - which is in peaceful tropical grounds and/or the Botanic Gardens.
 These are both to the north in the same direction.
-Nothing is very far away in Singapore- though the traffic can be bad on the roads.
+Nothing is very far away in Singapore - though the traffic can be bad.
+This is the third most densely populated country in the world.